Booger-sudo/ATSResumizer/README.md

 # ATS Resumizer

 ATS Resumizer is a web application that optimizes resumes to better match job descriptions.
 It uses OpenAI's GPT-4 model to rewrite resumes, ensuring they are professional, concise, and well-structured.
-The application also calculates an ATS (Applicant Tracking System) score to determine how well the resume matches the job description.

 ## Features